Affiliated to La Maison des Artistes

 Member of the ADAGP and La Société des Gens de Lettres

-Graphic artist and sculptor born in Paris, Joëlle Dautricourt conducts a research and an artistic experimentation at the sources of writing.
+Graphic and plastic artist born in Paris, Joëlle Dautricourt conducts a research and an artistic experimentation at the sources of writing.

 After her studies of Classical and Modern Literature at the Sorbonne, she met the avant-garde movements at the Galerie St Petri Archive of Experimental and Marginal Art opened by Jean Sellem at Lund in Sweden, and she is conducting since 1979 a research and an experimentation around the question "What is Writing?", from the symbols birth to the new technologies in computer graphics.
 In the early 80's, she gave lectures on the history of writing entitled Writing Systems of the World and engaged at the same time poetic plastic experiments on physics and dynamics of writing, through Drawings-Writing, Imaginary Writings, Graphic Formulas and Black Books.
 With Written Bones, she discovered that "shape and matter in bone are a slow and same thought" (in Joëlle Dautricourt, Sculptures, Paris, 1986).
 Then from rubber stamp to copy art, she expressed "in two words, creation" as Gladys Fabre wrote, in the artworks generation Wordwork realized between 1992 and 1996.
 WORD is food for WORK.

-She exhibits since 1980 in France, especially at the Galerie Antoine Candau in 1987, at the Champs-Elysées Canon Center in 1996 sponsored by Canon to produce a serie of copy art works, at Microsoft France in 1997, and at the Musée de l'Abbaye Sainte-Croix des Sables d'Olonne in 1998 after an artist residence.
+She exhibits since 1980 in France, especially at the Galerie Peinture Fraîche and at the Women's literary Café Barcarosse, then at the Galerie Antoine Candau in 1987, at the Champs-Elysées Canon Center in 1996 sponsored by Canon to produce a serie of copy art works, at Microsoft France in 1997, and at the Musée de l'Abbaye Sainte-Croix des Sables d'Olonne in 1998 after an artist residence.
 She participates also in many group exhibitions in Italy, in Japan, and in United States in Ruth and Marvin Sackner Archive of Concrete and Visual Poetry collection as well as in the exhibitions "Women of the Book" organized by Judith Hoffberg.
 She has realized a lot of performances using voice, tracing, and movement, notably at the 1st Grand Palais Book Fair and Georges Pompidou Center Artist Book Manifesto in 1981, and at the 1st Paris Performances Festival at the Galerie Donguy in 1982.

 From 1995 to 1997, she obtained a training in computer graphics and new technologies of image and sound at the École Nationale Supérieure des Arts Décoratifs in Paris.
 At the dawn of the year 2000, she launched her first website on the Internet, Workshop of Scripturality.
 In 2002, she co-signed with Sophie Charrier the launch online of Big Bang Fäerie, the first web optical theatre created by Big Bang Art Inner Mouvement.